-as a design blogger and freelance pr consultant, i spend a lot of my time on the go —always in and out of coffee shops, co-working spaces, design shops, galleries – you name it. and pretty much everywhere i go my laptop comes too!
+As a blogger and freelance brand consultant, I spend a lot of my time on the go —always in and out of coffee shops, co-working spaces, design shops, galleries— and pretty much everywhere I go, my laptop comes too!

-one of the biggest concerns for me when working remotely is the battery life of my laptop, since carrying a power cable adds extra bulk and weight to my backpack and trying to find a power outlet in crowded london cafes —or better yet, a purpose-built design fair space— is a nightmare. happily though, the surface laptop just keeps in going, with an all-day battery life of up to 14.5 hours —fantastic!
+One of the biggest concerns for me when working remotely is the battery life of my laptop, since carrying a power cable adds extra bulk and weight to my backpack and trying to find a power outlet in crowded London cafes —or a purpose-built design fair space— is a nightmare.
+Happily though, the Surface laptop just keeps in going, with an all-day battery life of up to 14.5 hours —fantastic!

-i’ve also been pretty ecstatic about the touchscreen navigation on the surface laptop, which feels slightly alien to begin with but very quickly becomes second nature and far more intuitive that you might initially think, providing a user experience that feels far more in line with what i’ve become accustomed to with my smartphone and tablet in recent years. the screen also has a vibrant edge-to-edge 13.5″ pixelsense™ display and 3:2 aspect ratio, meaning its a tad taller than other laptop screens on the market, which not only offers more screen room when working, but also an enhanced netflix viewing experience at the end of the day when i’m in dire need of a relax and recharge session after pounding the pavements for hours on end, and indulging in one too many glasses of complimentary fizz!
+The screen also has a vibrant edge-to-edge 13.5″ Pixelsense™ display and 3:2 aspect ratio, meaning its a tad taller than other laptop screens on the market, which not only offers more screen room when working, but also an enhanced Netflix viewing experience at the end of the day when I’m in dire need of a relax and recharge session after pounding the pavements for hours on end… and indulging in one too many glasses of complimentary fizz!

 I’m very happy to report that the luxurious Alcantara® material-covered keyboard has been specially treated to resist spills, stains and absorption, and can easily be wiped clean in the event of any crumbs from hastily eaten cakes and sandwiches consumed greedily between events!